crosscon/uc1-integration/guides/debugging-bao-crosscon-hv.md

     docker run --rm -it --privileged -v /dev:/dev -v .:/workdir bao-hypervisor-image bash
     ```

-Note: it is required to prepare the file `baremetal.elf` from building the `bao`
+Note: it is required to prepare the file `bao.elf` from building the `bao`
-hypervisor as `bao.elf` in the current directory.
-It will be available from the
+hypervisor in the current directory.
+It will be available from the container.
-container.

 ## Flashing required firmware